 Don’t wear makeup.
 So this tip is from a good friend of mine as I don’t wear makeup in my day to day life.
 Dry air from the aeroplane and clogged pores from foundation and eye makeup don’t mix.
 They encourage breakouts and the wrong kinds of makeup can dry your skin out even more.
 Embrace you’re natural beauty for a few hours because you can always get glammed up when you land.

 Use face wipes.
-Every few hours and before landing, I like to use them to give my face a good cleanse.
-Try and avoid using the bathroom water to wash your face because a flight attendant once told me it’s actually quite dirty.
+Every few hours and before landing, I like to use cucumber wipes to give my face a good cleanse.
+Try and avoid using the bathroom water to wash your face because a flight attendant once told me the water is actually quite dirty.

 Paw Paw Ointment.
 Probably my favourite Australian product ever.
 I never travel without it because it’s so versatile in its uses.
-I like to apply a little to my lips, keeping them moisturised and reducing the chances of cracking.
+I like to apply a little to my lips, keeping them moisturised from the dry environment of the aeroplane, thus reducing the chances of cracking.

 Drink plenty of water.
 Even if it means frequent trips to the bathroom.
 If you stay hydrated your skin will thank you for it later.

 Get some rest.
-Sleeping on flights is something I struggle with, the tiny spaces in economy make it quite difficult, so if you’re like me, make sure to get yourself a comfortable neck pillow.
+Sleeping on flights is something I struggle with.
+The tiny spaces in economy make it extremely difficult, so if you’re like me, make sure to get yourself a comfortable neck pillow.
 Even if you sleep in increments of fifteen minutes, it’s better than nothing.
-And just as equally important make sure you move around to keep the blood flowing.
+And just as equally important as getting your rest, make sure you move around often enough to keep your blood flowing.

 Cucumber eye pads.
 Simple and effective.
 They’re great for avoiding puffy eyes.

 Moisturise just before landing.
-After using your facial wipe, apply a little moisturiser to give your face some extra hydration.
+After using your facial wipes, apply a little moisturiser to give your face some extra hydration.